 Pre-release optimization practices

-The BVOP advocate that the users' feedback is not always correct or fully true.
-Humans factors, cognitive biases and other typical and natural phenomenons may often occur during sessions of validations, testing and providing feedback.
+The BVOP advocate that the users' feedback is not always correct or entirely valid.
+Human factors, cognitive biases, and other typical and natural phenomenons may often occur during sessions of validations, testing, and providing feedback.

-Repetitive sessions and careful users observations between their feedback and their real actions, interactions, and the physical look is a tool for gathering more realistic data.
+Repetitive sessions and careful users observations between their feedback and their real actions, interactions, and the natural look is a tool for gathering more realistic data.

 Typical misalignments between users feedback and their behavior may include:

-- User tasks and needs defined and validated at early stages does not provide a satisfying outcome.
+- User tasks and needs defined and validated at the early stages do not provide a satisfying outcome.

 - Users provide positive feedback about product usability values, but they experience difficulties.